 Donald Trump Jr. returns to testify in New York fraud trial as defense's first witness

-Donald Trump Jr. is testifying for a second time in his family's civil fraud trial in New York on Monday, becoming the first witness called by the defense as the case enters a new phase.
+Donald Trump Jr. testified for the second time in his family's civil fraud trial in New York on Monday, becoming the first witness called by the defense as the case enters a new phase.

 Trump Jr. is former President Donald Trump's eldest son and a top executive at the Trump Organization.
 He is also a co-defendant in the civil suit brought by New York Attorney General Letitia James that accuses him, his father, the Trump Organization and other executives of orchestrating a decade-long $250 million fraud scheme by inflating the value of Trump properties and Trump's personal net worth.